Hadil24A/feature-branch-ftw/README.md

 # feature-branch-ftw
-It's a demo using feature branches
+It's a demo about using feature branches